Michael Bierut: Early life and education

 Michael Bierut was born in 1957 in Cleveland, Ohio.
+His mother Anne Marie was a housewife, and his father worked in printing press sales.
 His family lived in Garfield Heights and he attended Saturday morning classes at the Cleveland Museum of Art where he developed his drawing skills.
 The family moved to the suburb Parma in 1967, and he attended Normandy High School, graduating in 1975.

-In the ninth grade, Bierut created his first poster for a school play and wanted to create things with purpose.
+In the ninth grade, Bierut created his first poster for a school play and came to a realization that he wanted to create things with purpose.
 He also enjoyed album cover art and discovered the book Graphic Design Manual by Armin Hofmann and Milton Glaser: Graphic Design.
 He studied graphic design at the University of Cincinnati's College of Design, Architecture, Art and Planning (DAAP) as a result of these influences.
-While in school, he interned for Chris Pullman, an AIGA medalist, at a Boston public television station, WGBH.
-Michael Bierut graduated in 1980 from DAAP with a bachelors of science in graphic design and moved to New York City to work for Massimo Vignelli.
+While in school, he interned for three months for Chris Pullman, an AIGA medalist and a Yale professor, at a Boston public television station, WGBH.
+In late summer of 1978, after completing the internship, Beirut travelled from Boston to New York City and shared his portfolio with Massimo Vignelli of Vignelli Associates, and was offered a job on the spot.
+Bierut graduated in 1980 from DAAP with a bachelors of science in graphic design and moved to New York City to work for Vignelli a week later.

 Career

 Vignelli

 After graduation, Bierut began working for Vignelli Associates in New York.
 The studio at that time didn't have a computer or fax machine and Bierut was responsible for hand creating mechanical boards.
 He credits his youthful exuberance in staying up late for the progress he made as a designer while working for Vignelli.
 He also learned that people don't always read a company's printed materials and strives to create engaging work that people want to read.
+Speaking about his relationship with the Vignelli's, Bierut said "I learned an enormous amount from Massimo about how to be a good designer.
+But I learned how to be a successful designer from Lella."
 He worked at the studio for 10 years, eventually becoming vice president.